-The red icons in the right toolbar represent the different categories of Group effects you can find in HeavyM.
+The panel accessible from the red icon in the right toolbar lets you access the different Group effects of HeavyM.
 "Group effects" means that they apply to all the faces in a specific group.

 Check out the video tutorial below, or follow the written instructions after it.